blandfort/mirror/README.md

 Next steps could be:

 - Decide when to take screenshots and save image captured by camera in logging
-    - Functionality to take screenshots (save with resolution to make logging more data feasible) and saving detected face image
     - For given emotions, specify how often a screenshot is triggered
     - For given emotions, specify how often the face shot is saved
-    - Use one log file where all is written to a line (if screenshot is taken, have filename there as well)
 - Log for some time on a few different days
 - Then analyze correlations, see if it makes sense
     - Consider postprocessing to account for problems with the detection